yanganto/test-with/README.md

 [![Docs][doc-badge]][doc-url]

 A lib help you run test with conditions, else the test will be ignored with clear message.
+Also, you can easiler run test with customed test environment or mock service.

 ## Introduction
 It is good to use this crate in dev dependency as following